M1k3G0/Win10_LTSC_as_Win7/README.md

 This script can be used for workplaces setups.
 Disables unnecessary functions.
 You must use an SSD and your custom Antivirus.
 The paging file is deleted.
 Auto-updates are disabled (becouse I install them manually, but you can control this with specified utilities).

-Apply only after permanent Windows activation!
+Apply only after Windows activation!

 all_in_one_first.bat - script after Windows Installation (first use on a PC) or after Windows Updates...

 all_in_one_free.bat - script can run anytime, also suitable for LTSB 1607 version

-1. First use * .bat (as Administrator)
+1. First use 2 * .bat (as Administrator)
 2. And then the specified utilities (to make sure everything is turned off and optimized)
 3. Run one of the following scripts: